ChaoticWalrus/Tutorials/07.Lesson_InductiveReasoning/Invariants/README.md

     forall address user. getTotalFunds() >= getFunds(user)
 ```

 > :bulb: This invariant contains the quantifier `forall`.
-Quantifiers are supported in CVL, however they add a fair amount of complexity on the SMT, which usually make the rule timing out[^Timeout].
+Quantifiers are supported in CVL, however they add a fair amount of complexity on the SMT, which usually makes the rule time out[^Timeout].

 [^Timeout]: Timeout is an intentional stop of the run (hard stop) after a predefined amount of time due to failure to produce a result.
 We define such a hard stop due to [the halting problem](https://en.wikipedia.org/wiki/Halting_problem).